Uganda Safaris

 2. Uganda in February

 February is still a relatively dry month and a good time to go to Uganda.
 Since the rains haven’t returned yet, it’s a good time for gorilla trekking safaris to the high altitude parks of Bwindi Forest and Mgahinga Gorilla National Park.
 In February, primate treks, nature walks, bird watching safaris, water sport activities, chimpanzee trekking and much more can be undertaken.
 By the end of February, tourist numbers are reducing and probably accommodation facility prices lowered.
-When you plan to tour Uganda at this time, remember that the temperatures will be a bit high and relaxation between safari activities is recommendable.

 Where to go / visit in February